JohnMurray/johnmurray_io_old/blogs/2013/10/05/Scala-by-Example.md

 hard sometimes.
 In part because you can't yet get your hands dirty until you've spent a fair amount of time reading and understanding the basic principals of the language.

-Recnetly I taught an introductory Scala course to my team at AppNexus and I spent a fair amount of time thinking about how I could get everyone involved while still learning the beginner concepts.
+Recently I taught an introductory Scala course to my team at AppNexus and I spent a fair amount of time thinking about how I could get everyone involved while still learning the beginner concepts.
 Scala makes this relatively easy by the use of Worksheets.
 Worksheets are an IDE feature that allows you to execute a file's worth of code in a REPL like environment.
 That being the case, I